Earn Your Degree Online

 SARA is a voluntary agreement among its member states and U.S. territories that establishes one set of national standards and regulations for offering postsecondary distance education courses and programs.

 This agreement is administered by four regional educational compacts and overseen by the National Council for State Authorization Reciprocity Agreements (NC-SARA).

 New York is a member of SARA and the University at Albany is an approved SARA institution.
 We adhere to the established SARA standards for offering online education among member states, districts and territories.

 As a result, our online students benefit from expanded access to educational offerings, an enhanced quality of distance education and better resolution of any complaints.

 The University at Albany is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) and follows the complaint resolution policies and procedures outlined within the SARA Policy Manual.

-Consumer protection complaints resulting from distance education courses, activities and operations may be submitted to the Office of Risk Management & Compliance for investigation and resolution.
+Consumer protection complaints resulting from distance education courses, activities and operations may be submitted to the Office of Enterprise Risk Management & Compliance for investigation and resolution.